-White parents need to stop being thoughtless when discussing race with their kids.
-At least, that’s what Dr. Jennifer Harvey thinks.
-In a recent op-ed for The New York Times titled “Are We Raising Racists?,” Harvey, a Professor of Religion at Drake University, whose work focuses on the intersection of race, ethics, gender, politics and spirituality, argued that the common technique of telling young children “we’re all equal” and “all the same beneath our skin” does nothing to combat racism.
+In a 2017 op-ed for The New York Times titled “Are We Raising Racists?,” Dr. Jennifer Harvey, a professor of religion at Drake University, whose work focuses on the intersection of race, ethics, gender, politics and spirituality, argued that the common technique of telling young children “we’re all equal” and “all the same beneath our skin” does nothing to combat racism.

 Such phrases, Harvey argues, stunt kids’ understanding of racial inequality and decrease the likelihood they’ll recognize or combat racism.
 She added that, in our current political climate, white parents who tip-toe around discussions of race run the risk of raising children with retrograde views.